jvineis/Enrichment-Traps/README.md

 ## 16S Amplicon analysis

+### We used DADA2 to process the 16S sequence data.
+Below are the steps used to produce the Amplicon Sequence Variants (ASV).All the steps for this are contained in the R txt file on the main page of this git.

 ## Metagenomic analysis: assembly, mapping, anvio profiling, and draft genome recovery from each of the eight trap wells that we conducted metagenomic sequencing